QwenLM/Qwen2.5/docs/source/deployment/vllm.rst

 .. code:: python

-   from vllm import LLM, SamplingParams
+   from transformers import AutoTokenizer from vllm import LLM, SamplingParams

+   # Initialize the tokenizer
+   tokenizer = AutoTokenizer.from_pretrained("Qwen/Qwen1.5-7B-Chat")

    # Pass the default decoding hyperparameters of Qwen1.5-7B-Chat
    # max_tokens is for the maximum length for generation.